mdzakirhussain/opensourceEDA/README.md

 4. magic	;			Viewing, extraction, DRC checks, GDS Generation
 5. netgen	;			LVS

+INSTALLATION INSTRUCTIONS FOR NOVICE
+1. FIRST CLONE THIS REPOSITORY
+2. THEN GOTO THE CLONED DIRECTORY CALLED opensourceEDA
+3. and then type the command in the terminal sudo ./opensourceEDA1.sh

+The following is for Advanced users

 ###For yosys follow the instructions given at the below link

  Dependencies